herrcristi/small-cpp-utils/README.md

 `wait, wait_for, wait_until`

-Also these functions are available (thanks to mutex)
+Also these functions are available (thanks to mutex).
+Can be used multiple times on a thread because the mutex is recursive

 `lock, unlock, try_lock`